Remote Work after the Pandemic?

 When adopting new ways of operating, many companies found themselves in a slow transition.
 This forced adoption left many places of work disorganized and confused, slowing down their productivity.

-However, Shannon states that when you normally begin a virtual jobthe company will provide you with the right resources.
+However, Shannon states that when you normally begin a virtual job, the company will provide you with the right resources.
 They will already have a procedure set in place to onboard you into their company in a way that is effective and simple.
 Just as in-person corporations have a system for introducing new personnel to the environment, so do virtual employers.

 Perhaps the struggle to remember if you’re still muting on Zoom or forgetting to check Slack has deterred you.
-However, if at any time you are considering permanently remote position, just remember that the induction process you underwent during COVID will not be the same one you will experience in a role already adapted to the internet.
+However, if at any time you are considering a permanently remote position, just remember that the induction process you underwent during COVID will not be the same one you will experience in a role already adapted to the internet.

 Productivity

-Another question about remote work that has popped up is: “Am I being productive?
-Or, are my employees being productive?
+Another question about remote work that has popped up is: “Am I being productive?”
+Or, “are my employees being productive?”
 If you’re not physically in the office, how can you ensure anything gets done?
 Kids are stuck at home all day, with no childcare available.
 So, while working full time, many parents are also child rearing simultaneously.
 Between preparing snacks and entertaining children, how are you going to answer all those emails?

 Bryan and Shannon discuss the perceived notion that virtual work is less productive.
 Shannon specifically points to the presence of children as to why remote roles are ineffective now compared to what they would’ve been without a pandemic.
 During COVID-19, your children are trapped in the house.
 As some states loosen up their restrictions, maybe you don’t feel safe sending your child to a camp or daycare, even if it’s an option.
 As Shannon says, “This was the hardest way to start working from home for so many people.”